Divorce Mediation In Belleville, IL: Less Time in Court

 In the event of a child custody dispute, it’s only natural to believe that you’ll end up in court at some point in time.
 As Divorce Attorneys in Belleville, IL, we’ve learned that while this could happen, here’s something to remember: A large number of disputes are resolved before the case ever goes to court.

-With the help of a parenting agreement, you can work through all the details of child custody outside of court.
+With the help of a parenting agreement, you can work through all the details of family law and child custody outside of court.
 This doesn’t mean you will never disagree with the other parent, but it does mean that you have the ability to work things out without heading to court.

 Although no two couples draft the exact same type of parenting agreement, there are some details you must consider including: